 - interpret results based on modelling in a short report

 Required Previous Knowledge

-Principles of oceanography.
+Principles of oceanography, as in GEOF105 Physics of the Atmosphere and Ocean.
 Principles of chemistry is an advantage.

 Forms of Assessment